Photo credit: Michael Hnatov

 Description

-Office of Chief Medical Examiner patch in navy blue with gold colored embroidery.
-Embroidered text on the patch reads: "The City of New York | Office of Chief Medical Examiner."
-In the center is the caduceus on the scales of justice.
-Attached to the patch is a gold and blue lapel pin.
+New York City Office of Chief Medical Examiner (OCME) patch.
+The patch is oval and dark blue with gold-colored embroidered trim and text that reads: "The City of New York | Office of Chief Medical Examiner."
+Embroidered in the center is a white caduceus on the gold scales of justice.
+Attached to the patch is a gold and blue lapel pin featuring the NYC municipal seal with the text "City of New York | Forensic Dentist."

 Historical Notes